 Help with Computers / internet

-Teaching English.
-If you are interested, you can also teach English or any other subjects to the village children.
-In return, you can enjoy the smiles and laughter of the children
+Teaching English: If you are interested, you can also teach English or any other subjects to the village children at the local school.
+In return, you can enjoy the smiles and laughter of the children.

 Nepali, English, and Hindi